dativebase/old/docs/installation.rst

     python _requests_tests.py

-If everything is working correctly, you should see ``All requests tests passed.``  Note that if you have changed the config file (i.e., the host or port values), then you will need to change the values of the ``host`` and/or ``port`` variables in ``_requests_tests.py``.
+If everything is working correctly, you should see ``All requests tests passed.``  (Note that if you have changed the config file, i.e., the host or port values, then you will need to change the values of the ``host`` and/or ``port`` variables in ``_requests_tests.py`` to match.)

 .. _soft-dependecies:

-Install soft dependencies
+Soft dependencies
 --------------------------------------------------------------------------------

 In order to create smaller copies of image files and .wav files, the OLD uses the `Python Imaging Library (PIL) <http://www.pythonware.com/products/pil/>`_ and the `FFmpeg <http://www.ffmpeg.org/>`_ command-line program.
-If you would like your OLD application to automatically create reduced-size images and .wav files, then these programs should be downloaded and installed using the instructions on the above-linked pages.
-I will provide brief instructions here.
+If you would like your OLD application to automatically create reduced-size images and lossy (i.e., .ogg or .mp3) copies of .wav files, then these programs should be downloaded and installed using the instructions on the above-linked pages.
+I provide brief instructions here.

-Install PIL
+PIL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To install PIL, download and decompress the source.
 Then change to the root